 How to get help

-If you, or a family member, are experiencing any of the negative social effects of gaming mentioned in this article, we recommend working with a Game Quitters coach or therapist.
-These are the most effective ways to treat the adverse consequences of gaming such as social anxiety or depression.
+If you, or a family member, are experiencing any of the negative social effects of gaming mentioned in this article, we recommend working with a Game Quitters coach.

 At Game Quitters, we have a program called Respawn, where you will learn how to manage your gaming habits and get your social life back on track.